 Obtaining a certification is a great way to increase your hiring potential as an Ophthalmic Tech.
 You can also work your way up to different levels and increase your pay and responsibilities.
 Joining the association gives you access to these resources and a community to support you.

-We host thousands of job opportunities and resources just for you!
+At Local Eye Site, search thousands of job opportunities and resources just for you!

 - Follow us on social media for new jobs daily and more free career advice